-The Summerland Chamber Board is comprised of members who are active in the community and subscribe to positive growth and change that will strengthen the economic health of Summerland and the business community.The Board is responsible to set goals and direction, to ensure the financial health of the organization and to develop policies and procedures to guide the Chamber’s work.
+SUMMERLAND CHAMBER OF COMMERCEThe Summerland Chamber of Commerce is a not-for-profit corporation registered under the federal Board of Trade Act.The Chamber, comprised of business license holders in Summerland, is governed by a Board of Directors.The Summerland Chamber Board is comprised of members who are active in the community and subscribe to positive growth and change that will strengthen the economic health of Summerland and the business community.The Board operates under a governance structure and is responsible to set the goals and directions, to ensure financial sustainability, and to develop policies and procedures to guide the Chamber’s work.

-Julian Scholefield - Okanagan Crush Pad Winery
+Steve Lornie - Okanagan Crush Pad

 Steve Lornie along with his wife Christine Coletta (who also served on the Chamber board in 2013/14) purchased an old orchard in 2005, replanted it in 2006 with Pinot Gris and later on in 2009 launched Haywire Winery.
 They started construction on the 10 acre property and in 2011 they opened Okanagan Crush Pad Winery.
 Steve also brings to the board his knowledge of business and 30+ years experience in the construction industry.